AdobeDocs/campaign-standard-learn.en/help/acs/managing-processes-and-data/importing-profiles.md

 ---
-title: Importing profiles with a workflow
+title: Import profiles with a workflow
 description: You can collect data from a file to process it and/or to import it into the Adobe Campaign database.
 This video explains how to import profile data using a workflow.
 feature: Data management Activities
 topics: